 with $t_s$'s are quaternion numbers; $t_{-s}$ is conjugate of $t_s$ (see Section 2 for the definition) for each $s>0$; $t_0$ is a real number.
 Quaternion Toeplitz systems have attracted a growing attention in recently years, thanks to its various applications including signal and image processing \cite{took2008quaternion,miron2023quaternions,jia2021structure,li2023structure,donatelli2006improved,di2005superoptimal,donatelli2007boundary}.

 The main aim of this paper is to show that the eigenvalues of Hermitian quaternion Toeplitz matrices can be characterized by their quaternion-valued generating function.
 This refers to a quaternion-version of Grenander-Szeg\"{o} theorem.
 We note that such generating function must be the sum of a real-valued function and an odd function with imaginary component.
 This setting is different from the case of Hermitian complex Toeplitz matrices generated by real-valued functions only.
 As an application, we investigate circulant preconditioned conjugate gradient methods for solving Hermitian quaternion Toeplitz systems arising from quaternion signal processing.
-We construct Strang's circulant preconditioners for Hermitian quaternion Toeplitz matrices by quaternion-valued generating functions.
-We show that the eigenvalues of Strang's circulant matrices are computed by the values evaluated at the partial sum of generating functions.
+Here we employ Strang's circulant preconditioners (as examples) and show that the eigenvalues of Strang's circulant matrices are computed by the values evaluated at the partial sum of generating functions.
+We remark that a quaternion circulant matrix in general is not diagonalized by discrete Fourier transform matrix.
 Also we verify when the circulant preconditioned conjugate gradient method is applied to solving such Hermitian quaternion Toeplitz systems, its superlinear convergence can be achieved.

 The outline of this paper is given as follows.
 In Section 2, we study the spectra spectra of Hermitian quaternion Toeplitz matrices constructed by quaternion-valued generating function.
 In Section 3, we study the spectra of circulant preconditioned Toeplitz matrices.
 Numerical results for Hermitian quaternion Toeplitz matrices arising quaternion signal processing are reported in Section 4.
 Finally, some concluding remarks are given in Section 5.